beberlei/WhitewashingZFMvcCompatBundle/README.markdown

         class PostController extends ZendController
         {
         }

+IMPORTANT: Since your Controllers are now inside a namespace you have to either "use" import all classes or prefix them with \.

 3. Move all your views into $BundleRoot."/Resources/views" and rename the "default" context html views into "viewName.html.phtml" instead of "viewName.phtml"